bmrabiulalam/sports-junction/README.md

 A list of commonly used resources that I find helpful are listed in the acknowledgements.

 # Features
-* Find all the Football / Soccer Leagues in the worl
+* Find all the Sports Leagues in the world
+* Infinite Scroll
 * Get details of any specific League

 ### Built With